sdiehl/write-you-a-haskell/008_extended_parser.md

       psi = ( 1 - sqrt 5 ) / 2
 ```

-The Parsec monad is itself parameterized over a type variable ``s`` which stands
+The Parsec monad is parameterized over a type which stands
 for the State layer baked into the monad allowing us to embed custom parser
 state inside of our rules.
 To adopt our parser to handle sensitive whitespace we
-will
+will use:

 ```haskell
 -- Indentation sensitive Parsec monad.